cc-archive/cc-cert-core/index.md

   * [Technical Implementation](core/technical.md)
   * [International Implementation](core/international.md)

-CORE in it's entirety will be the means by which someone becomes certified as a Creative Commons train-the-trainer.
+Optional modules provide participants with the opportunity to gain specific knowledge directly related to their interests or requirements.
+CORE in it's entirety (all of required and all of optional) will be the means by which someone becomes certified as a Creative Commons train-the-trainer.

 ## Module Overview
 Core  is made up of four required modules ([Copyright Basics](core/copyright.md), [The Commons](core/commons.md), [CC License Suite](core/licenses.md), and [Social/Cultural Implementation](core/social-cultural.md) plus one additional module chosen from three options - [Legal Implementation](core/legal.md), [Technical Implementation](core/technical.md), or [International Implementation](core/international.md).